 The package of features that make up a service is listed in the text and includes facilitating goods.

-AACSB: Analytic Blooms: Apply Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Apply Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management (OSCM).
 Topic: Differences between Services and Goods

-70. Which of the following is not a measure of operations and supply chain management efficiency used by Wall Street?
+63. Which of the following is not a measure of operations and supply chain management efficiency used by Wall Street?